-I was born in the end of the 70’s and remember the time when our family still ate butter but quickly changed into margarine due to the propaganda in the media about
+I was born at the end of the ’70s and remember the time when our family still ate butter but quickly changed into margarine due to the propaganda in the media about

 the “terrible harms” of butter.
 I still remember the argument between my mum and grandmother, where my mum was trying to convince the old school believer to swap into margarine because it was “healthier” and easier to spread, but my grandmother was immovable and convinced that the real butter was the only right choice to make.
 I’m pleased to realise how right the worldly-wise lady was after all!

 So we as a family switched into low-fat foods in general and my grandmother kept her full-fat products in revere until she finally slept peacefully away (in great health), while the shift didn’t make our family any healthier.
 Probably because we cut back on healthy fats as well as harmful ones.

 Nowadays I eat roughly around 3 tablespoons extra virgin olive oil per day, along with other oils including cold-pressed coconut oil, MCT-oil and fish oils.
 Also, grass-fed butter and ghee (clarified butter) is a part of my daily diet – most of them in the morning and at lunchtime.
 All my foods are “full fat” versions as well as the meat and the oily fish I eat.
 I prefer to buy the organic “fatty” one instead of the “light” version.
 And I’m still not gaining weight.
 Instead, I have to remind myself to eat because I’m not getting cravings and I’m feeling satisfied longer after eating than ever before.